derac/Local-Linode/README.md

 ## Setup

 1. `npm install`
+2. `npm run build`
 1. `npm start`

 # Explanation

 This project uses Docker as a local backend for the Linode API.
 Much of the functionality of the Instances, Volumes, and Types APIs are implemented.
+This is only tested to work on Linux.
+Local networking doesn't work with Docker for Windows.

 # API Reference Pages